 This work is done in close partnership with our suppliers and others, and we strive to create sustainable practices using the most humane animal treatment practices, which we believe will deliver greater business success by aligning closer to consumer expectations.

 We believe that by striving for sustainable sourcing for all our animal ingredients, we will create the environment for more humane treatments of animals globally.

 Advancing Common Principles

 To advance toward a more sustainable planet including animal welfare, we will apply and work to achieve the “five freedoms” for all animals in our supply chain.

 - Freedom to engage in normal patterns of animal behavior.

 Our focus extends in various ways to how animals are raised and treated, including:

 Eggs are an important ingredient in many of our products, and we strive to ensure that the hens laying these eggs are treated humanely.

-We commit to working toward 100 percent cage free eggs for our U.S. and Canada operations by 2025
+We are working toward purchasing only 100 percent cage free or free range eggs for our operations globally by 2025.